hyperdriveguy/cse212-final-project/2-sets.md

 2. Every item in them must be unique

 Taking advantage of these characteristics, a set implementation will *hash* an object given to it.
-A hash is a puesdo-unique value that can be thought of as a distinct signiature.
-Because the signiatures are generally unique enough, the hash can be manipulated to determine a static location under the hood.
+A hash is a pseudo-unique value that can be thought of as a distinct signature.
+Because the signatures are generally unique enough, the hash can be manipulated to determine a static location under the hood.
 When all is said and done, common operations such as adding, removing, and checking for membership can be done in O(1) time.